VincentMSchmitt/ROS-Unity-Panda/README.md

 # ROS-Unity-panda

 This repository contains all files to simulate the Franka Emika Panda robotic arm-manipulator in Unity.
+It can be controlled using MoveIt1 and ROS1-noetic.
 This is being achived with the help of the ROS-TCP-Connector ROS-package from Unity-Robotics-Hub.

 This repository consists of the following ROS-packages:
 * franka_panda_description